Surojit-Utah/Surojit-Utah.github.io/_pages/publications.md

 * An automated method for estimating KDE bandwidth.
 * Address the bias in the estimated bandwidth that encourages using KDE in high dimensional latent spaces (dimensions > 100).
 * The regularization scalar $\beta$ is updated during training using the proposed heuristic.
 Thus, the AVAE is free from tuning the hyper-parameter, $\beta$.
-* The use of the diagonal covariance in the posterior distribution, $q_{\phi}(\mathbf{z} \mid \mathbf{x})$, in the VAE helps in learning disentangled representations in an unsupervised framework.
+* The use of the diagonal covariance in the posterior distribution, $`q_{\phi}(\mathbf{z} \mid \mathbf{x})`$, in the VAE helps in learning disentangled representations in an unsupervised framework.
 However, the AVAE is free from such modeling assumptions, and thus, the latent axes do not represent the generative factors of a dataset, unlike the VAE.
 * We propose a technique to discover the latent factors of a dataset using the learned representations of the AVAE.

 <!---